Tsai vs Han: Taiwan's top two presidential candidates - France 24

 Han Kuo-yu fits the current zeitgeist for populist outsiders who shake up the old political establishment.

-In the last two years, the 62-year-old has journeyed from relative obscurity to KMT presidential candidate, backed by a fervent base of supporters that local media have dubbed the "Han tide".
+In the past two years, the 62-year-old has journeyed from relative obscurity to KMT presidential candidate, backed by a fervent base of supporters that local media have dubbed the "Han tide".

 But he has struggled to maintain his stellar rise since winning his party's primary.